arduino/docs-content/content/hardware/04.pro/miscellaneous/wisgate-edge-lite-2/tech-specs.md

-Here you will find the technical specifications for the Arduino® Wisgate Edge Lite 2 LoRa Gateway.
+Here you will find the technical specifications for the Arduino® Wisgate Edge Lite 2 gateway for LoRaWAN®.